 The sugars that naturally occur in agave are called agavins, and are non-digestible, which means they don’t raise your blood sugar.
 Researchers tested the tequila on mice, who consumed the agavins and found they had a lower blood glucose level in the end.
 The effects were stronger than other artificial sweeteners like aspartame and agave syrup.
 The mice that consumed agavins also produced a hormone called GLP-1, keeping their stomach fuller longer and produce insulin.

 What does this mean for us humans?
 The reason why scientists believe it could be beneficial for people is that agavins can help people feel fuller longer, with a desire to eat less.
-Not only is this beneficial for weight issues, but also has an interesting outlook for people with diabetes with the lower level of glucose.
+Not only is this beneficial for weight issues, but also has an interesting outlook for people with diabetes with a lower level of glucose.

-Of course, mice can’t prove everything, and more research, on actual humans, should probably begin, but it’s a good start!
+Of course, mice can’t prove everything, and more research on actual humans should probably begin, but it’s a good start!
 Now, we’re not saying you should start drinking those sugary margaritas every day because let’s face it, that would be bad for your health and is not in the ‘standard diet’ book.
 But, just know that maybe drinking tequila shots on a night out isn’t such a bad idea.
 Everything in moderation, though.